 Each of these 50 activities can be prepared ahead of time using objects found outside.

 Using natural elements for sorting activities is a great way for preschoolers begin building a sense of their world.
+For even more ideas check out this additional classification post.

 Go outside on an adventure to collect the natural elements together.
 Little ones are always excited about making connections to items they discover outside in nature.